0mnadren/Platforma/README.md

 ## In Detail
 <br>

-This platform has two type of users --> _reviewer_ and _admin_. <br>
+This platform has two types of users --> _reviewer_ and _admin_. <br>
 ### The Admin job is:
-* To add/modify or delete scientific fields, which reviewer selects when he is registring to the platform;
+* To add/modify or delete scientific fields, which reviewer selects when he is registering to the platform;
 * To evaluate reviewer applications and then rejects or accepts them;
 * To create and send surveys, also has access to statistics of them;
 * To create group of questions, which will be part of scientific paper to which the reviewer should respond, when he receives the paper;